-- 1. To better understand the mechanisms that modulate a TC's potential for producing tornadoes. - 2.
+1. To better understand the mechanisms that modulate a TCs potential for producing tornadoes.
+[APHEX Goals 1, 3]

+- 2. To reduce the uncertainty in SFMR wind speed estimates in coastal regions.
+[APHEX Goal 2] - 3.
 To investigate the factors that control both the magnitude of the wind gusts and rate of decay of the sustained wind both at and after landfall.
+[APHEX Goals 1, 3]